jensraaby/circe-cheatsheet/src/main/tut/FromJson.md

 We can write a decoder!

 ### forProduct helpers - for flat objects
-This method lets to map the JSON field names to case class fields.
+These methodd lets us map the JSON field names to case class fields.
+The types are resolved by the compiler.

 ```tut
 import io.circe.Decoder